-Follow us on social media, or sign up for email updates on future screenings, events, and the new release of the Sheila Rickards song "Jamaican Fruit of African Roots" on 12" vinyl, coming in Fall 2019
+Follow us on social media, or sign up for email updates on future screenings events and record releases.

 When Chris Flanagan first found the song, it was listed as “Roots Jamaica” by Shella Record on an obscure compilation Warzone released by Toronto’s Monica’s Records.
 No more than 500 copies of Warzone were ever pressed on Canadian Reggae label Monica's, making it an extremely rare album only known to the deepest reggae collectors.

 During his search to find the mysterious "Shella Record" Flanagan discovered the song is actually “Jamaican Fruit of African Roots” by Sheila Rickards produced by the legendary hitmaker Bunny “Striker” Lee.

 The vocal track was never actually released in Jamaica, however the dub version (instrumental ‘remix’) was included on the 1975 Creation of Dub album, mixed by dub-pioneer King Tubby, considered one of the great albums of the genre.
 The “Jamaican Roots Dub” was the stand out track on the album, but Sheila’s song that it was remixed from remained totally unknown and has been a mystery for dub collectors for decades.

 In 2013, while still searching for Sheila, Chris Flanagan licensed the original track and King Tubby dubs from Bunny Lee.
 Chris started Shella Records, a record label to re-release the Sheila Rickards song in a limited run.
 The 500-record run sold out and has been played by DJs, radio stations and sound systems around the world.
 A second run 12" is now available at www.shellarecords.com

 Reviews and comments on Jamaican Fruit of African Roots